 If you’re planning a wedding and are trying to decide if you’d like the dress code to be black-tie, you must first know what a black-tie dress code is.

-Typically, a black-tie wedding comes with a dress cost of wearing a black tuxedo or an evening dress.
+Typically, a black-tie wedding comes with a dress code of wearing a black tuxedo or an evening dress.
 Really, it means fancy, so guests should bring out all the stops, and it’s safe to assume you can’t be too overdressed.

 Guests must stick with dark colors like navy and gray or deeper jewel tones like emerald, burgundy, or sapphire.
 A black tuxedo is the first choice.
-Guests could wear a black suit but should be paired with a black tie.
+Guests could wear a black suit but should be paired with a black tie

 It’s your wedding, and it’s up to you if you want to enforce a dress code.
 There is nothing that says a wedding needs to be a black-tie affair.